Generative-Labs/Documentation/docs/Web3MQ-SDK/Dart-SDK/Chat/quick_start.md

 ### Send a message to a group

-Now we have a group, let's send a message to the group:
+Now we have a group, let’s send a message to the group:

 ```dart
 final message = await client.sendText('hello, world!', group.groupId);